uen-code/tdesign-svelte/README.md

 English | [简体中文](./README-zh_CN.md)

-TDesign svelte is a UI component library for Vue 3 and desktop application.
+TDesign svelte is a UI component library for svelte and desktop application.

+# Preface

+After coming into contact with TDesign, I had the idea of learning a component library.
+I wanted to complete a simple component library in an intuitive way, and I would try my best to complete all the functions of TDesign components.
+- Referring to TDesign’s design system: [figma](https://www.figma.com/community/file/1053279236128724321/tdesign-for-web)
+- Used TDesign's public library: [tdesign-common](https://github.com/Tencent/tdesign-common)
+- Adopted the logic of TDesign-vue-next: [tdesign-vue-next](https://github.com/Tencent/tdesign-vue-next)

+At present, the component library is only in the personal learning stage and cannot meet the needs of enterprises for the time being.

 # 🎉 Features